Dambulla Cave Temple – දඹුල්ල රජමහා විහාරය

 Loading...

-Sri Lanka has many cave temples but the Dambulla Cave Temple (aka as Golden Rock Temple of Dambulla, Rangiri Dambulu Viharaya, Dambulu Raja Maha Viharaya) is the most venerated, celebrated and most probably the most visited.
+Sri Lanka has many cave temples but the Dambulla Cave Temple (also known as Golden Rock Temple of Dambulla, Rangiri Dambulu Viharaya, Dambulu Raja Maha Viharaya) is the most venerated, celebrated, and most probably the most visited.

-The cave complex that consists of the five viharayas has a spectacular setting on a massive rock some 1118 ft. above sea level and surrounded by the plains of Kurunegala on one side and the rock of Sigiriya and the mountain of Ritigala on the other.
+The cave complex that consists of the five temples has a spectacular setting on a massive rock some 1118 ft. above sea level and is surrounded by the plains of Kurunegala on one side and the rock of Sigiriya and the mountain of Ritigala on the other.

-It is believed that the initial temple here was built by King Walabamba in the first century BC in gratitude for giving him refuge and shelter when fleeing the the invading Cholas.
-But it is most probable that these caves were in occupation many centuries before.
-After King Walagamba, succeeding kings added to its maintenance, repair and prosperity.
+It is believed that the initial temple here was built by King Walabamba in the first century BC in gratitude for giving him refuge and shelter when fleeing the invading Cholas.
+But it is most probable that these caves were occupied many centuries before.
+After King Walagamba, succeeding kings added to its maintenance, repair, and prosperity.

-Cave No 1, the Davarajalena is entered by passing through a great Makara Thorana and includes a massive rock-cut figure of the Lord Buddha in the parinibbana mancaka or in the final passing away, attended at his feet by his devout disciple Venerable Ananda.
+This cave named Davarajalena is entered by passing through a great Dragon Arch (Makara Thorana) and includes a massive rock-cut figure of the Lord Buddha in the parinibbana manchaka or the final passing away, attended at his feet by his devout disciple Venerable Ananda Thero.
 The presence of a large wooden image of Vishnu who is considered here as the Lord of the Gods by whose divine power the construction of the Dambulla caves was possible, explains the name given to this cave.

-Cave No 2, the Maharajalena or the cave of the great kings is the most impressive and is filled with statues (nearly 60) both religious and secular carved out of the living rock, wood or stucco and thousands of colorful paintings all around the cave on the walls and the ceiling.
-This cave includes seated, lying and standing Buddha images, the images of the four gods; Natha, Maitreya, Upulvan, and Saman, a life-size wooden statue believed to be that of King Valagamba, and a statue of King Nissankamalla.
+Called the Maharajalena or the “cave of the great kings” is the most impressive and is filled with statues (nearly 60) both religious and secular carved out of the living rock, wood, or stucco, and thousands of colourful paintings all around the cave on the walls and the ceiling.
+This cave includes seated, laying, and standing Buddha images, the images of the four gods; Natha, Maitreya, Upulvan, and Saman, a life-size wooden statue believed to be that of King Walagamba, and a statue of King Nissankamalla.
 The presence of the statues of the kings obviously influenced the name given to this cave.

-The main statue in the cave is a life-sized image of the Lord Buddha carved in the standing posture under a Makara Torana .
-On either side of the main image is a unique grouping of the images of the Mahayana Bodisatvas : Maitreya on the left and Natha or Avolokatesvara on the right.
+The main statue in the cave is a life-sized image of the Buddha carved in the standing posture under a Dragons Arch (Makara Torana).
+On either side of the main image is a unique grouping of the images of the Mahayana Bodhisattvas: Maitree on the left and Natha or Avolokatesvara on the right.

 The ceiling and walls are covered with colourful murals that follow the natural folds of the rock depicting the history of Buddhism and the history of Sri Lanka.
 Here amongst the murals is found the striking mural of Dutugemunu-Elara in combat where King Dutugemunu is shown to carry the Sinhala flag.

-Cave No 3 the 18th century Maha Aluth Viharaya or the Great New Temple which is second only to the Maharajalena due its number of statues and paintings, was built by one of the last kings of the Kandyan Kingdom Kirti Sri Rajasinghe whose life size image distinguished by his full beard and royal robes is also found here.
+The 18th century Maha Aluth Viharaya or the Great New Temple which is second only to the Maharajalena due to its number of statues and paintings, was built by one of the last kings of the Kandyan Kingdom Kirti Sri Rajasinghe (1798 – 1815) whose life-size image distinguished by his full beard and royal robes is also found here.

-Cave No 4 the small and beautiful Pacchima Viharaya includes a seated image of Lord Buddha showing Dhyana mudra under a Makara Toran as its main image In the middle is a small dagoba referred to as the Soma chetiya, after the queen of King Valagamba.
+This small and gorgeous Pacchima Viharaya includes a seated image of Lord Buddha showing Dhyana mudra under a Makara Torana (Dragon Arch) as its main image In the middle is a small dagoba referred to as the Soma Chetiya, after the queen of King Valagamba.

-Cave No 5 or the Devana Aluth Viharaya or the Second New Temple and the newest of the five caves was formerly a store house.
+This cave is known as the Devana Aluth Viharaya or the Second New Temple and is the newest of the five caves.
+This cave was formerly a storehouse of the Dambulla Cave Temple.

-Here are also found Buddha statues including a colossal reclining Buddha and the images of Vishnu, Skanda and a local god known as Devata Bandara.
+Here are also found Buddha statues including a colossal reclining Buddha and the images of Vishnu, Skanda, and a local deity known as Devata Bandara.

 Alternate names : Dambulla Cave Temple, Dambulla Pansala, Dambulla Rajamaha Viharaya, Dambulla Viharaya, Dambulu Rajamaha Viharaya, Golden Temple Dambulla, Rangiri Dambulu Viharaya, Dambulu gala